CozyHosting

 sudo -l

-So, I headed to GTFOBins to find commands for ssh to get root privilege.
+So, I headed to GTFOBinsarrow-up-right to find commands for ssh to get root privilege.
 This command may elevate or maintain privileged access if the user allows to run sudo in the ssh command.

 Luckily, I got the root shell.